swagtop/bevy-flake/docs/config.md

 ## The operating systems

 These define the cross-compiled builds of the targets.
-For example, setting the `linux.glibcVersion` will not change the glibc version used when running `cargo build`, but only when running
-`cargo build --target x86_64-unknown-linux-gnu`.

-Likewise, setting the MacOS SDK will not change your local build created by `cargo build` on MacOS systems.
+For example, setting the MacOS SDK will not change your local build created by `cargo build` on MacOS systems.

-If you want to test how these builds run with these settings on your Nix machine, just compile them with '--target' and run those.
-On NixOS you will probably find `steam-run` to be useful here.
+If you want to test how these builds run with these settings on your Nix machine, just compile them with `--target` and run those.
+On NixOS you will probably find the `steam-run` package to be useful here.

 <details> <summary><code>linux</code></summary>

-Currently there is nothign to configure for the Linux targets.
+Currently there is nothing to configure for the Linux targets.

 </details>

 <details> <summary><code>windows</code></summary>

-Currently there is nothing to configure for the Windows targets.
+By default this will be the latest Windows SDK provided by `nixpkgs`.
+You could set a specific version here yourself, but beware of platform specific issues that `xwin`-made SDK's could create, when packaging them manually with tarballs.

+The SDK set here should contain the libs for both `x86_64` and `aarch64` arches.

 </details>